-Stage 2: The school counsellor will then identify the root concern that is hindering overall learning and development process on a period of 4 - 6 weeks in various setups and gives in a detailed report to the management about the student's learning needs.
+Stage 2: The school counsellor will then identify the root concern that is hindering the overall learning and development process on a period of 4 - 6 weeks in various setups and gives in a detailed report to the management about the student's learning needs.

-Assessment - The identified student's parents will be informed and encouraged to get essential psychometric test to be done by licensed psychologist (outside of school) who would then give recommendations to the learning community on how to incorporate inclusion for the student.
+Assessment - The identified student's parents will be informed and encouraged to get an essential psychometric test to be done by a licensed psychologist (outside of school) who would then give recommendations to the learning community on how to incorporate inclusion for the student.
+With the consensus understanding of the parent and the school leadership management the student will either be accommodated in the school else external support from the specialist will be given to the student.

-With the consensus understanding of the parent and the school leadership management the student will either be accommodated in the school else external support from the specialist will be given to the student
+Requirement - The requirement would be in assessing the student's academic progress which is done via Individual Education Plan (I.E.P.) which is developed by the school counsellor in collaboration with the teachers and school management.

-Requirement - The requirement would be in assessing the student's academic progress which is done via I.E.P. which is developed by the school counsellor in collaboration with the teachers and school management.
-In case of the ESL (English as a second language) students will be accommodated based on the IBO Access and inclusion policy (Nov, 2018), Page 31 - 33.
+In case of the English Supported Students (English as a second language) these students will be accommodated based on the IBO Access and inclusion policy (Nov, 2018), Page 31 - 33.
 Access to inclusion in summative and formative assessment in MYP